AHTOH2001/iTechArt_internship/reports/8 week report/README.md

 - Almost done authentication functionality card.
 After logging in I put user non-confidential data into local storage, and then from the local storage to the redux store.
 That day I worked most of the time during studying in university, so I guess that is why I done not that much, in that time (8 hours)

+### Friday 03.09

+- That day I finished what started yesterday, but it turned out that I should not use local storage for storing user data, because it would lead to the difference between user state in the local storage and in the backend database.
+  Moreover, started to adding redux saga to the project.
+(4 hours)